How to Convert the Returning into Repeat Customers

-How difficult it is to win customers becomes all too clear when you consider that
+It is hard to win customers and this becomes all too clear when you consider that

 - Getting to the top of Google organic search is getting more difficult each and every year.

-- At the same time webpage engagement rates are at an all time low and falling, meaning the average bounce rate back to Google is at an all time high, a reflection mobile now being the greatest source of traffic.
+- At the same time webpage engagement rates are at an all time low and falling, meaning the average bounce rate back to Google is at an all time high.
+It is also a reflection of the fact that mobile traffic is now the greatest source of organic traffic.

 - Organic reach on social media is all but gone, so its paid traffic or nothing.